bvaic/Minito/README.md

 ## Potential Developments
 Please note that just because a feature is present here does not mean that it will be implemented.
+- Transition from csv to json in order to store more detailed information about a minito file

 ## Dependencies
 - urwid